NoteDance/Note-documentation/README.md

 This module implements a 2D zero-padding layer, which can add rows and columns of zeros at the top, bottom, left and right side of a 2D input tensor (e.g. image).
 The usage of this module is as follows:

 - First, create an instance of the zeropadding2d class, and optionally specify the input size and the padding size.
 If the input size is given, the output size will be the same as the input size.
 If the padding size is given, it can be either an integer or a tuple of two tuples.
 If it is an integer, it will use the same padding for all sides.
 If it is a tuple of two tuples, it will use the first tuple for the height padding and the second tuple for the width padding.
 Each tuple should have two elements, representing the padding before and after the dimension.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a different padding size for this method, which will override the padding size given in the constructor.
-- The output method will return a tensor of shape [batch_size, height, width, channels], which is the 2D zero-padded output.
+- Last, return a tensor of shape [batch_size, height, width, channels], which is the 2D zero-padded output.

 For example: